 Where to stay – Kalymnos island – Greece

-I loved staying at Villa Melina – a boutique grand old Venetian house in Pothia harbour, with a pool!
+I loved staying at Villa Melina – a boutique grand old Venetian house in Pothia harbour, with a pool.
 The host spoke Greek, English, Italian and German.

 The newly (2017) opened Arhontiko Hotel in Pothia is also gorgeous: small and affordable boutique with harbour views.

-Tips for visiting Kalymnos island – Greece
+Discover Kalymnos island – Greece

 Not many British tourists visit Kalymnos, even though it is reachable by airplane.
 The small airport is located near Panormous in the west of the island.
 Mainly German, Scandinavian and French tourists come here.

 Kalymnos became famous for its sponge trade.
 Many Kalymnians made their wealth from diving for the Mediterranean sponges and selling /exporting.
-One thing’s for sure, buy a sponge from here and you know it’s a geniune one, from the Med.
+One thing’s for sure, buy a sponge from here and you know it’s a genuine one, from the Med.
 Buy one from a tourist shop in Plaka, Athens and it’s most probably imported from the Caribbean or Costa Rica.

 Lastly, with its mountainous terrain, Kalymnos is popular for walkers.
 Not me though, once my research was done, I was quite happy to relax in the heat by the pool or the sea.